jacob319/100-days-of-code/log.md

 **Link to work:**
 [learning-flexbox] (https://codepen.io/jacob319/pen/KKpJgrd)

+### Day 6: March 30,2020

+**Today's Progress:** learned more flexbox and media query, created a navbar with flexbox.

+**Thoughts:** Today was another great day, learn more about flexbox and a little bit about media query.
+[Scrimba](https://scrimba.com/) is just great to start learning flexbox.
+Only issue I'm having is when to use margin, padding, and how much to use.

+**Link to work:**
+[flexbox & media query] (https://codepen.io/jacob319/pen/vYOQboy via @CodePen)

 <!--### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)